Battle of Guam (1944): Base development

 Two B-29 airfields, North Field and Northwest Fields, were built by army aviation engineer battalions.
 North Field was commissioned on 3 February 1945, and the first B-29 raid from Guam was launched from there on 24 February.
 A second runway was operational by April.
 The south runway at Northwest Field became operational on 1 June, and the north runway on 1 July.
 The Seabees and army engineers also built the Naval Base Hospital, Fleet Hospitals 103 and 115, and the Army's 373rd Station Hospital and 204th General Hospital.
 Their 9,000 beds were soon used for casualties from the Battle of Iwo Jima.

 By August 1945, 201,718 American troops were based on Guam, of which 65,095 were Army and Army Air Forces, 77,911 were Navy, and 58,712 were Marines.
 The Marines included the 3rd Marine Division and the 6th Marine Division (which had absorbed the 1st Provisional Marine Brigade), which had returned to Guam from Iwo Jima and Okinawa, respectively, in preparation for the invasion of Japan.

 Guam remained an important American base after the war.
 Naval Operating Base, Guam, was redesignated Naval Base Guam, in 1952, and subsequently became a home port for submarines.
 In 1947, the USAAF transferred Agana Airfield to the United States Navy, and it became Naval Air Station Agana.
-It was consolidated with the neighboring Harmon Air Force Base in 1949, and operated until 1993, when it was closed by the Base Realignment and Closure (BRAC) Commission.
+It was consolidated with neighboring Harmon Air Force Base in 1949, and operated until 1993, when it was closed by the Base Realignment and Closure (BRAC) Commission.
 North Field became Andersen Air Force Base in 1947.
 During the Vietnam War, Guam-based Boeing B-52 Stratofortress bombers flew missions over North Vietnam.
 Guam hosted 100,000 Vietnamese refugees in 1975, and 6,600 Kurdish refugees in 1996.
-In 2009, U.S. Naval Base Guam and Andersen Air Force Base became part of Joint Region Marianas, and in 2020, they were joined by a third, newly created, installation, Marine Corps Base Camp Blaz.
+In 2009, U.S. Naval Base Guam and Andersen Air Force Base became part of Joint Region Marianas, and in 2020, they were joined by a third, newly created installation, Marine Corps Base Camp Blaz.